-The Household Cavalry is an unusual corps of the British Army, since it is made up of only two regiments - the Household Cavalry Regiment (HCR) and the Household Cavalry Mounted Regiment (HCMR).
+The Household Cavalry is made up of two regiments - the Household Cavalry Regiment (HCR) and the Household Cavalry Mounted Regiment (HCMR).

-The Household Cavalry Regiment is the corps’ operational wing of four squadrons, two from each of the guards cavalry regiments.
+The Household Cavalry Regiment, based at Combermere Barracks in Windsor, is the corps’ operational wing of four squadrons, two from each of the guards cavalry regiments.
 It fights as part of the Royal Armoured Corps, though in terms of precedence the Household Cavalry is a corps of its own.